- Home

 View on Google MapsBelford Street

-View on Google MapsLocated in the Palais Theatre foyer, the Quiet Zone is open from 10 am to 9 pm Sunday 18 February.
+View on Google MapsLocated in the Victorian Pride Centre, the Quiet Zone is open from 12 midday to 9 pm Sunday 15 February.

-Sensory items including weighted blankets, cushions, noise cancelling headphones and fidget items will be available for use inside the Quiet Zone.
+Various sensory items will be available for use inside the Quiet Space.

-Water will also be available in the Quiet Zone.
+Water will also be available in the Quiet Space.

 Accessible transport to, from and around Big Festival Sunday